indigoxela/tinymcebackport/README.md

 ## Maintenance

 Currently this is more like a proof of concept module.
-Fully functional, but sparse (no) admin UI.
-Taking over maintainership is possible and encouraged.
+Fully functional, but without any admin UI (the maintainer doesn't need any ;-) ).
+Forking is possible – just go for it.

 ## Credits